raghvendra03/66-Days-of-Data/README.md

 ### Day 61
 * Today continued learning with Database Management System from Java Point.
 Learnt about Normalization and Transaction Processing

+### Day 62-63
+*  I have completed the Database Management systems with some SQL and applied what I learnt on some Hackerrank problems.